 The surface mount components are miniature size and are extensively used in many PWBs to provide maximum component density while maintaining the device’s electrical, thermal, and signal integrity performance.
 There is a variety of materials used for PCB substrate, the most common is FR4.
 The below-shown figure-1 shows the evolution of Computer CPU and associated PWBs.

 1.The main factors affecting the performance of PWBs

 1.1 Speed of operation of the printed wiring board

-The speed at which the electronic device operates is a very important factor in the design of PWB interconnections.
-The speed of the signal propogation is inversely proportional to the square root of dielectric constant of substrate material of PWB.
-Time of flight is the propagation time of the signal which is directly proportional to the length of conductors and must be kept short to ensure optimum electrical performance of a system.
-Above 25MHz the PWBs use the strip-lines and micro-strips for this purpose.
+The speed at which the electronic device operates is a significant factor in the design of PWB interconnections.
+The signal propagation speed is inversely proportional to the square root of the dielectric constant of the substrate material of PWB.
+Time of flight is the signal’s propagation time, which is directly proportional to the length of conductors and must be kept short of ensuring the optimum electrical performance of a system.
+Above 25MHz, the PWBs use the strip-lines and micro-strips for this purpose.

-Increasing clock rates, increasing number of gates will result in increasing power consumption.
-The special care must be taken for high speed switching circuits where ground return current flow is to be channeled in optimum fashion.
+Increasing clock rates and increasing the number of gates will result in increased power consumption.
+Special care must be taken for high-speed switching circuits where ground return current flow is channeled optimally.
 The separate ground plane must be made in multilayer PWBs to ensure low resistance current flow.
-A separate bus bar system is also preferable for high power circuits.
+A different bus bar system is also preferable for high-power circuits.

-The PWBs are poor conductors of heat so a proper care must be taken to use methods to dissipate the heat generated by power components in PWBs.
-Heat sinks, heat vias, conductive planes in PWBs and metal slugs are good techniques.
+The PWBs are poor conductors of heat, so proper care must be taken to use methods to dissipate the heat generated by power components in PWBs.
+Heat sinks, heat vias, conductive planes in PWBs, and metal slugs are good techniques.